w-klijn/cascaded_exploding_bar_chart/README.md

             See run_example() for detailed example of data structure

-    emphasis: The entries in the bar-chart to emphasize and explode from and TO 4d array: A list of list of triples, setting the range and the label The first range gives the emphasis in the source bar stack The second range gives the target for the explosion lines (starting from the emphasized range)
+    emphasis: The entries in the bar-chart to emphasize and explode from and TO It is a 3d array: A list of triples, setting the range and the label The first range gives the emphasis in the source bar stack The second range gives the target for the explosion lines (starting from the emphasized range)